 A historic site looking to the future

-If there’s one place in Southern Brittany that brings together history, culture and entertainment, it’s the Lorient submarine base.
-While 70% of the city of Lorient was destroyed during the Second World War, the submarine base in the harbor opposite Port-Louis escaped.
-The site retains its authenticity, with museums in the original buildings, but also attracts a new public with bars and restaurants, as well as a theater.
+If there’s one place in Southern Brittany that brings together history, culture and entertainment, it’s “La Base” in Lorient.
+70% of the city of Lorient was destroyed in the Second World War, but the submarine base in the harbor opposite Port-Louis escaped.
+It retains its authenticity with museums in the original buildings, but also attracts a new audience with bars and restaurants as well as a performance hall.

 The base during the Second World War